TheSilvered/nest/docs/c_api/c_api-llist.md

 **Description:**

-Removes and returns the front value from a list.
+Removes and returns the front value of a list.
+If the list is empty `NULL` is returned, no error is set.

 ---